 The arched limestone-walled Museum Gallery highlights the significance of eight major themes that shine a light on democracy and illuminate the ideals of Ohio Government.
 It is the perfect site for receptions and buffets.
 Its brick floors and wrought iron lanterns provide an intimate setting.
 The Museum Gallery offers 1,792 square feet of events space.
 This venue is equipped with Wi-Fi.

-This elegant plantation-shuttered room is furnished with antiques, a delicately carved piano, green velvet chairs and a red taffeta settee and ottoman.
-Oil portraits of early Ohio Governors adorn the walls above a 125-year-old oval dining table that comfortably seats 16 for a board meeting, luncheon or dinner.
-The large leafed-table may be broken down to accommodate seated luncheons, dinners or intimate teas and receptions.
+This elegant shuttered-window room is furnished with antiques, a delicately carved piano, green velvet chairs and a red taffeta settee and ottoman.
+Oil portraits adorn the walls above a 125 year old oval dining table that comfortably seats 16 for a board meeting, luncheon or dinner.
 The State Room offers 1,107 square feet of events space.
 This venue is equipped with Wi-Fi.

 A scarlet velvet circular banquette is the centerpiece of this room that was created to honor the first African-American member of the Ohio General Assembly and his successors.
 This room is appropriate for news conferences and small receptions.
 The George Washington Williams Memorial Room offers 624 square feet of events space.